GoSecure/pyrdp/README.md

 ```

 This should install all the dependencies required to run PyRDP.

+### Installing on Windows
+If you want to install PyRDP on Windows, note that `setup.py` will try to compile `ext/rle.c`, so you will need to have
+a C compiler installed.
+You will also need to generate a private key and certificate to run the MITM.

 ## Using the PyRDP MITM
 Use `pyrdp-mitm.py <ServerIP>` or `pyrdp-mitm.py <ServerIP>:<ServerPort>` to run the MITM.